Alcohol, calories and sugar

-Alcohol has a high calorie content but these are ‘empty calories’ with no nutritional value or benefit.
-What many people don’t realise however, is that alcohol can also contain a lot of sugar.
-Drinking regularly will increase your calorie and sugar intake so it’s a good idea to get the facts on the amounts of each in alcohol.
+Alcohol has a high calorie content.
+These are ‘empty calories’ with no nutritional value or benefit.
+However, many people don’t realise that alcohol can also contain a lot of sugar.
+Drinking regularly will increase your calorie and sugar intake.
+So it’s a good idea to get the facts on the amounts of each in alcohol.

-Alcohol is made from natural sugar and starch but the amount of calories and sugar in different types of alcohol will vary depending on the fermentation and distillation processes involved.
-One gram of alcohol contains seven calories, almost the same as pure fat (nine calories).
-This doesn’t include mixers such as soft drinks, which will increase the calorie and sugar content of the drink.
+Alcohol is made from natural sugar and starch.
+However, the number of calories and sugar in different types of alcohol will vary depending on the fermentation and distillation processes involved.
+One gram of alcohol contains seven calories.
+This is almost the same as pure fat (nine calories).
+Adding mixers such as soft drinks will increase the calorie and sugar content of the drink.

-Alcohol is known to have a negative effect on blood sugar levels.
-When you drink alcohol, your liver will work to get rid of any alcohol in your system instead of its normal functions including glucose production.
-This can lead to low blood sugar levels (otherwise known as hypoglycaemia) and could increase the risk of longer-term alcohol-related health issues.
+Alcohol can have a negative effect on blood sugar levels.
+When you drink alcohol, your liver will work to get rid of any alcohol in your system instead of its normal functions like glucose production.
+This can lead to low blood sugar levels (hypoglycaemia).
+Over time, this can increase the risk of developing alcohol-related health issues.

 The following guidance is based on the nutritional content of food, not alcohol.
 We include it here as a reference only, to make it easier to understand the high calorie and sugar content found in alcohol.

 The Healthy Eating Guidelines for Ireland advise the following guidance for calorie consumption2:

 - A daily intake of between 2,000 and 2,200 calories is recommended for an average woman who is active.